 AND VALLEY OF THE FALLEN

-Our private Escorial and Valley of the Fallen half day tour is quoted by travellers among best day trips from Madrid
+Our private Escorial and Valley of the Fallen half day tour is quoted by travellers among best day trips from Madrid and, at the same time, an unavoidable travel experience.

-We will pick you up at your hotel and then drive by private Van to the Monastery of San Lorenzo del Escorial.
-This spectacular historical wonder of Renaissance Architecture presides over North Madrid sierra with its 4 corner towers of 45 meters high comprising an area of 39.858 square yards which is contained within an architectural complex enclosing 2600 windows (296 of them facing outwardly) – 1200 Doors – 86 staircases – 88 fountains – 16 patios – 15 cloisters and other interior 9 towers built under the guidance of Juan de Herrera, a genius of Renaissance architecture.
-The Monastery of San Lorenzo del Escorial is an astounding proof of architectural, artistic and historical brilliance, which unravels the psychology and world view of the monarchs of the Spanish Habsburg dynasty.
+The Royal Monastery of Escorial is an astounding proof of architectural, artistic and historical brilliance, which unravels the psychology and world view of the monarchs of the Spanish Habsburg dynasty.
 It should be noted that the monastery was also a convent which was used as the home of 100 priests belonging to the order of Saint Jerome.
-It also served as a royal palace with its royal library, royal basilica and a luxurious royal pantheon where the remains of the kings of Spain (except Philip V and Ferdinand VI) from Charles I onwards rest in peace.
+It also served as a Royal Palace with a Royal Library, a Royal Basilica and a luxurious Royal Pantheon where the remains of the Kings of Spain (except Philip V and Ferdinand VI), from Charles I, onwards rest in peace.